diferma0151/sample_repo/developers/RepositoryAccess.md

 1. pool `CmdAgent` instances for clone/init diag
    (and replace service management in `RepoManager`)
 1. shutdown app gracefully by `SIGINT`
+1. use `hg annotate -Tjson` for thread safety
 1. redesign `ui.error` and `dispatch` wrapper
 1. add API to connect `QIODevice` to "I" channel of command server (in order to replace use of temporary files)